Regulations and regulatory matters

 Secretary of State Directions

-The Secretary of State Directions provide the regulatory framework for the Advanced Services and the Enhanced Services.
+The Secretary of State Directions (the Directions) provide the regulatory framework for Advanced and Enhanced Services.

-To help pharmacy contractors, PSNC has produced a consolidation of the above in a single document which should not to be taken as determinative or legally authoritative.
-It is provided for information purposes only.
+To help pharmacy contractors, PSNC produced and maintains a consolidation of the Directions in a single document which should not to be taken as determinative or legally authoritative but is provided for information purposes.